 - There is one and only one transaction per row (no broken lines; next transaction begins on the next line).

-Requirements per row/transaction: each row must contain valid values for all required fields
+Each row must contain valid values for all required fields.

 - Effective Date - The posting date for the transaction, in a supported format (preferably YYYY-MM-DD; a few other formats such as MM/DD/YYYY are supported).
 If date format is ambiguous, you will have the option to specify the format during the account mapping stage of ingestion.